peteroupc/peteroupc.github.io/exporand.md

 6. Append _i_ &minus; 1 zero-digits followed by a single one-digit to the PSRN's fractional part.
 This will allow us to sample a uniform random number limited to the interval mentioned earlier.
 7. Call the **algorithm for ϵ / λ**, described in "[**Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernoulli.html#x03F5_lambda)", using the _powerbag_ input coin (which represents _b_) and with ϵ = _py_/(_px_ * 2<sup>_i_</sup>) (which represents _a_), thus returning 1 with probability _a_/_b_.
 If the call returns 1, the PSRN was accepted, so do the following:
     1. If the _complement_ flag is 1, make each zero-digit in the PSRN's fractional part a one-digit and vice versa.
-    2. Either return the PSRN as is or fill the unsampled digits of the PSRN's fractional part with uniform random digits as necessary to give the number an _n_-digit fractional part (similarly to **FillGeometricBag** above), where _n_ is a precision parameter, then return the resulting number.
+    2. Optionally, fill the PSRN with uniform random digits as necessary to give its fractional part _n_ digits (similarly to **FillGeometricBag** above), where _n_ is a precision parameter.
+Then, return the PSRN.
 8. If the call to the algorithm for ϵ / λ returns 0, remove all but the first _i_ digits from the PSRN's fractional part, then go to step 7.

 <a id=Algorithms_for_the_Beta_and_Exponential_Distributions></a>